Lilla-Hegyvari/Expenses-Splitter/README.md

 3. Now, Emma's friend Mark joins them for dinner.
 Emma's share should be set to 2.
 Lily, Bob and Anna's shares should be set to 1.
  ![image](https://github.com/user-attachments/assets/bd96b529-d3a7-40a6-9423-47b758f1e34b)

 Emma pays for Mark's share.
-She will pay 2/5 * 20€ = 8€
+She will pay 2/5 * 20€ = 8€ The rest of the three roommates pay 1/5 * 20€ = 4€

 **Code writing:**